 The history and present of the villas

 We explored the area on one sunny afternoon.
-There are so many of abandoned building that you can’t check them all out from inside in just one day.
-Some of the villas already gave up to nature and collapsed.
+There are so many abandoned buildings that you can’t check them all out from inside in just one day.
+Some of the villas already gave up on nature and collapsed.
 One of them we found destroyed by fire not so long time before our visit.

 One can see so many empty beer bottles inside the ruins.
 But except for the traces of the new inhabitants, there are items from the past like old newspapers from over 30 years ago.